North East Scotland Biological Records Centre (NESBReC)

 What records does NESBReC hold?

-NESBReC holds over 1.5 million individual species records.
+NESBReC holds over 2.8 million individual species records (as of June 2024).
 These records can be of any type of wildlife, from a common mammal or bird to a rare lichen or fungus.
 NESBReC shares records with national recording schemes and the NBN Atlas which is a UK database for biodiversity.

 Sending in records to NESBReC